curtisullerich/wedding/faq.md

 ##### What if one day of fun isn't enough?
 We're planning to have a casual day-after hangout on Sunday, August 3rd, to get more quality time with everyone who came to celebrate with us.
-We'll update this section with more details.
-If you need to know anything specific to aid your planning, just get in touch.
+We're imagining a drop-in brunch or long lunch where y'all come and go as you like.
+We'll update this section with more details when available.
+If you need to know anything more specific to aid your planning, just get in touch.

 ##### Can I bring a date?
 We’re excited to have you share this special day with us!